-Our dream as a peak performing organisation is to 'create mental health and wellbeing opportunities that enable people to live their dreams and flourish'.
+Our dream as a peak performing organisation is to 'transform mental health and addictions through fostering strong, compassionate, self-supporting communities'.
 How we strive for this dream on a day to day basis is guided by some important values and beliefs.

 We genuinely believe everyone can recover, shape their own future and live well.
 We’re here to do everything we can to support them in that recovery.